 A wine with a contemporary style, as well as an elegant and intense profile.
 These wines convey the character of the selected and distinct parcels on the Estate.

 Autumn and winter were colder and wetter than the previous year, with more rain and the lowest temperatures between November and February.
 Nonetheless, temperatures and rain remained within the average of the past 18 years.
 The spring featured higher temperatures than in 2016, leading to earlier phenolic stages.
 From February to August/September, during the vegetative cycle, the average temperatures were higher than usual, reaching their peak on 13 July with a maximum temperature of 46.3ºC, indicating that ripening would occur earlier.

-Granite/schist rock with clay/loam soil
+Granite/schist origin with clay/loam structure

 In the 18th century, João de Aboim, a descendent of Egas Moniz and an important figure in the time of King Afonso III, created, from the different lands given by the Monsaraz and Portel municipalities, Defesa do Esporão one of the oldest estates of this type in Southern Portugal.

 Defesas were large demarcated estates that were defended against grazing cattle from other areas and directly linked to the founding of Portugal during the Christian reconquest of the south.
 Examples of agro-forestry and pastoralist systems, defesas had a variety of uses.
 Deriving from the Mediterranean forest, at the time of the founders, the defesas reclaimed land from forests for the purpose of pasture.

 Defesa do Esporão was one of the key examples of this type of estate linked to the founding of Portugal.
 Its boundaries, which were established in the late-13th century by a charter kept at Torre do Tombo national archive, have remained unchangend until today.